-To adjust the height of the rear of the cooker, first fit a 13 mm spanner or socket wrench onto the hexagonal adjusting nut (Fig. 8.5).
-Rotate the nut - clockwise to raise - counterclockwise to lower.
+To adjust the height of the rear of the cooker, use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker (Fig. 8.5).
+Rotate the nut - clockwise to raise - counter-clockwise to lower.